-

 Proposed Amendments to Take Guesswork Out of Maintenance Awards

 One major aspect of resolving any divorce is resolving support issues.
-While child support sometimes becomes complicated, there is a statutory formula that has been in place for decades which governs the calculation of basic child support, as well … Continue reading
+While child support sometimes becomes complicated, there is a statutory formula that has been in place for decades which governs the calculation of basic child support, as well as … Continue reading

 What the Palm Beach Circumcision Case is really about

 http://www.sun-sentinel.com/local/palm-beach/fl-circumcision-mother-court-hearing-20150522-story.html#page=1 By now we’ve all seen this story in the news, and a lot of you may have even been outraged by it.
-The Palm Beach Circumcision Case came to an end yesterday when the mother of the four and … Continue reading

 Posted in custody, enforcement